Why Most Courses Suck

 Right, and I’m a unicorn riding a rainbow to Neverland.

-But you can totally believe them because they paid some PR company to plant puff pieces on Forbes, Yahoo Finance and Business Insider.
+But you can totally believe them because they paid some PR company to scatter puff pieces across Forbes, Yahoo Finance, and Business Insider.

-Somehow people fall for this.
-They decide they want in.
+And somehow, people fall for this.
+They see the headlines, drink the Kool-Aid, and decide they want in.

 Guess you’ll hafta “book a strategy call” to find out.

 “Oh, and it’s $5k,” they’ll finally reveal.
-“But I have to run your card NOW.
-Price jumps to $8k once we hang up.”
+“But I have to run your card now.
+Price jumps to $8k the second we hang up.”

 “No you will not be getting a refund.
-Back in your cuck cage you go.”
+Now crawl back into your cuck cage and offer them a towel when they’re done.”

 • The content’s outdated.

-• You never even hear from ’em unless they’re hawking another upsell.
+• You never hear from them… unless they’re shoving another upsell down your throat.

-• And the model’s harder, slower and way more saturated than you were led to believe.
+• And, shocker: the model’s way harder, slower, and more saturated than they made it seem.

-“Trust the process,” they’ll advise.
+“Trust the process,” they’ll say.
 “Keep going.
 It’s a numbers game.”

 Until then, tap below.